State & Local Tax Burden

 The percentage of total personal income paid in state and local taxes (property, sales, income, corporate, motor vehicle, and other taxes) is our tax burden measure.
 While taxes impose costs on individuals and businesses, they generate revenue for public services and investments.
 This measure compares tax levels and ability to pay; it can be reduced by lowering tax rates and by increasing income.

 Since 2010, Maine’s state and local tax burden has remained at or below 12%, above the New England and U.S. averages.
-This figure does not account for sales and property taxes paid by out-of-state visitors and secondhome owners.
-From 2019 to 2020, Maine’s tax burden fell 0.5% to 11.7%.
-The New England and U.S. rates fell, too.
-This is likely due to the economic slowdown caused by COVID reducing income and sales tax revenues.
-Maine ranks 4th highest of the 50 states in state and local taxes as a percentage of income and 11th highest in tax collections per capita.
+This figure does not account for the portion of sales and property taxes paid by out-of-state visitors and second-home owners.
+In 2021, Maine’s tax burden held steady at 11.7%.
+Meanwhile, the New England and U.S. averages rose slightly.
+Maine ranks 5th highest of the 50 states in state and local taxes as a percentage of income and 12th highest in tax collections per capita.

 Fig. A